 for example, BMP280 bmp0;

-This creates the software object with the default address of 0x76 (ie for SDO connected to ground).
+This creates a software object with the default address of 0x76 (ie for SDO connected to ground).

-The next level for creating the BMP280 software object has a parameter of either 0 or 1, as follows:
+The next level for creating a BME280 or BMP280 software object has a parameter of either 0 or 1, as follows:

-The parameter (0 or 1) is added to the I2C base address, so that two BMP280 devices can be used on the same I2C bus.
+The parameter (0 or 1) is added to the I2C base address, so that two BME280 or BMP280 devices can be used on the same I2C bus (including one of each).

-The third level for creating the BMP280 software object has two parameters.
-The first paramter, which is either 0 or 1, is for the address, as for the previous case.
+The third level for creating a BME or BMP280 software object has two parameters.
+The first parameter, which is either 0 or 1, is for the address, as for the previous case.
 The second parameter controls debug printing.
 If it is set to 1, each transaction with the software object results in Serial.print outputs that enables the programmer to see the details of the transaction.
 For example:

 If the debug printing parameter is set to 0, the software object reverts to normal behaviour (no printing).